 What is James Webb Space Telescope and why are the new images so important?

-After years of waiting, the first images from the James Webb Space Telescope are being made public, beginning with Webb’s first image of deep space revealed by US President Joe Biden Monday night, the furthest humanity has ever seen into the recesses of the universe, and the deepest anyone has ever peered backward in time.
+The first pictures from the James Webb Space Telescope have been made public, beginning with the first image of deep space revealed by US president Joe Biden, the furthest humanity has ever seen into the recesses of the universe, and the deepest anyone has ever peered backward in time.

 “[Webb] is a positive example of what we as a species can do when people of good faith work across national boundaries to share a dream and dare to do amazing things,” Dr Hammel told The Independent in an interview.
 “Humanity is the better for it.”